SabreOSS/conf4j/USERS-GUIDE.md

 Map<String, List<String>> in compact mode: `{key1:[val11,val12],key2:[val21,val22]}` in JSON: `{"key1":["val11","val12"],"key2":["val21","val22"]}`.
 Because quotation mark `"` must be escaped in _java_, JSON format is very inconvenient for specifying default value in `@DefaultValue`.

-Please consult javadoc for `JsonLikeTypeConverter` class to get more information about the format.
+Please consult javadoc for `JsonLikeConverter` class to get more information about the format.

 Of course there is possibility to provide custom implementation of `TypeConverter`.
 For details, see the [Type Converters](#type-converters) section.